Employee loyalty is a long process that doesn’t happen by itself; it can be built or destroyed through actions.

 If you do not value your employees or their roles, they will become less engaged and look elsewhere for more meaningful work.

 For example, a manager should value every employee’s role, from the front desk to the top executives.
-Even the cleanliness provided by a janitor is crucial to a company’s core values and impacts employee performance.
+Even the janitorial staff is important to a company’s core values and impacts employee performance.

 Recognizing this value is essential.
 You could regularly nominate an “Employee of the Month” to show appreciation or send work anniversary messages to acknowledge their contribution.